 The blink reflex usually causes the eye to close in response to a thermal stimulus.
 Thus, thermal burns tend to affect the eyelid rather than the conjunctiva or cornea.
-Eyelid burns should be cleansed thoroughly with sterile isotonic saline solution followed by application of an antimicrobial ointment (eg, bacitracin bid).
-Most thermal burns affecting the conjunctiva or cornea are mild and heal without significant sequellae.
-They are treated with oral analgesics (acetaminophen with or without oxycodone), cycloplegic mydriatics (eg, homatropine 5% qid), and topical ophthalmic antibiotics (eg, bacitracin/polymyxin B ointment or ciprofloxacin 0.3% ointment qid for 3 to 5 days).
+Eyelid burns should be cleansed thoroughly with sterile isotonic saline solution followed by application of an ophthalmic antimicrobial ointment (eg, bacitracin twice a day).
+Most thermal burns affecting the conjunctiva or cornea are mild and heal without significant sequelae.
+They are treated with oral analgesics (acetaminophen with or without oxycodone), cycloplegic mydriatics (eg, homatropine 5% 4 times a day), and topical ophthalmic antibiotics (eg, bacitracin/polymyxin B ointment or ciprofloxacin 0.3% ointment 4 times a day for 3 to 5 days).

-Burns of the cornea and conjunctiva can be serious, particularly when strong acid or alkali is involved.
+Chemical burns of the cornea and conjunctiva represent 11 to 22% of ocular trauma and can be serious, particularly when strong acid or alkali is involved.
 Alkali burns tend to be more serious than acid burns.

 After irrigation, the conjunctival fornices should be examined for chemical embedded in the tissue and swept with a swab to remove trapped particles.
 The superior fornices are exposed by using double eyelid eversion (ie, first everting the eyelid and then inserting a swab under the everted eyelid and lifting it up until the fornix is visible).

-Severe chemical burns require treatment by an ophthalmologist to save vision and prevent complications such as uveitis, perforation of the globe, and lid deformities.
-Patients with severe conjunctival hyperemia, ciliary flush (prominent conjunctival injection around the limbus), true photophobia (ie, not just sensitivity to light), avascular areas of conjunctiva, or loss of conjunctival or corneal epithelium as demonstrated by fluorescein staining should be examined by an ophthalmologist as soon as possible and no longer than 24 h after the exposure.
+Severe chemical burns require treatment by an ophthalmologist to save vision and prevent complications such as corneal scarring, perforation of the globe, and lid deformities; besides medical treatments, severe chemical burns may require surgical procedures.
+Patients with severe decreased vision, avascular areas of conjunctiva, or loss of conjunctival or corneal epithelium as demonstrated by fluorescein staining should be examined by an ophthalmologist as soon as possible and no longer than 24 hours after the exposure.